slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Science is organized knowledge.
 Wisdom is organized life."
 -- Immanuel Kant*

-> *"The laws of nature are written by the hand of God in the language of mathematics*"
+> *"The laws of nature are written by the hand of God in the language of mathematics."
 -- Galileo Galilei*